minio/docs/source/operations/data-recovery/recover-after-drive-failure.rst

    You can set the ``nofail`` option to silence error reporting at boot and allow the instance to boot with one or more mount issues.

-   You should not use this option on systems which have locally attached disks, as silencing drive errors prevents both MinIO an the OS from responding to those errors in a normal fashion.
+   You should not use this option on systems which have locally attached disks, as silencing drive errors prevents both MinIO and the OS from responding to those errors in a normal fashion.

 Given the previous example command, no changes are required to ``fstab`` since the replacement drive at ``/mnt/drive1`` uses the same